openmainframeproject/tac/process/contribution_guidelines.md

 There are a number of great tools out there to manage DCO signoffs for developers to make it much easier to do signoffs.

-- DCO command line tool, which let's you do a single signoff for an entire repo ( https://github.com/coderanger/dco )
+- DCO command-line tool, which lets you do a single signoff for an entire repo ( https://github.com/coderanger/dco )
 - GitHub UI integrations for adding the signoff automatically ( https://github.com/scottrigby/dco-gh-ui )
   - Chrome - https://chrome.google.com/webstore/detail/dco-github-ui/onhgmjhnaeipfgacbglaphlmllkpoijo
   - Firefox - https://addons.mozilla.org/en-US/firefox/addon/scott-rigby/?src=search